 The Food Climate Research Network conducts, synthesises, and communicates research at the intersection of food, climate, and broader sustainability issues.
 Based at the University of Oxford, we work to inform and connect stakeholders with a common interest in understanding and building sustainable food systems.

 Our principles of impartiality, academic rigour, and interdisciplinarity inform our vision of a fair, healthy and ethical food system, that sits within environmental limits.

-Our mission is to foster the informed dialogue and critical thinking needed to build mutual understanding and collective action on food systems sustainability.
+Our mission is to foster the informed dialogue and critical thinking needed to build mutual understanding, and to deliver collective action on food systems sustainability.

-The FCRN's membership is built by 1,400 registered network members, they collectively span 70 countries, a range of sectors (food industry, NGOs, Government and academic) and multiple disciplines - life cycle analysis, human nutrition, soil sciences, animal ethics & welfare, international development and psychology to name but a few.
-The FCRN engages with its members via this comprehensive website, its weekly newsletters (reaching over 3,000 people), by running seminars, and through frequent presentations.
+Our growing network comprises an international and interdisciplinary community of 1,400 network members, who collectively span 70 countries, a range of sectors (food industry, NGOs, Government and academic) and many disciplines - life cycle analysis, human nutrition, soil sciences, animal ethics & welfare, international development and psychology to name but a few.
+To join the network, see here, or alternatively you can just sign up to our weekly newsletters to stay updated on our work.

 The FCRN is based at the University of Oxford and is part of the Environmental Change Institute’s Food Systems Group and the Oxford Martin Programme on the Future of Food.
 It was founded in 2005 by Tara Garnett who in 2015 was awarded the Premio Daniel Carasso Laureate award in recognition of her work on sustainable food systems.